The First Year Professional Acting Program

 Stage Combat I (32 weeks | 2hrs/week | 64 hours)

 Techniques for unarmed combat in physical acting class.
 Stage Combat equips the actor with the techniques required to safely and artfully create the illusion of violence.
-The emphasis in the fist semester is on hand-to-hand combat (falls, rolls, chokes, etc.) and in the second term weapons are introduced.
+The emphasis in the first semester is on hand-to-hand combat (falls, rolls, chokes, etc.) and in the second term weapons are introduced.
 The technique enables the actor to execute fight choreography with a strong theatrical reality applicable to both stage and film.

 Voice and Speech I (32 weeks | 4.5 hrs/week | 144 hours)